ickc/markdown-latex-css/README.md

 	1. `system-fonts-lmodern`: Expect "Latin Modern Roman" and "Latin Modern Mono" exists in system fonts.
 Otherwise, see [Fonts (Latin Modern)].
 6. `mmdc`: make it looks closer to MultiMarkdown Composer 3's output CSS with minor modification.

-A combined css including the related one in the next section is in [css/](https://ickc.github.io/markdown-latex-css/css/markdown-latex.css). <!-- add demo here -->
+A combined css including the related one in the next section is in [css/](https://ickc.github.io/markdown-latex-css/css/markdown-latex.css).

 ## Fonts (Latin Modern) ##